Masterpiece Stories

 The Rediscovered Portrait of an African Prince by Gustav Klimt

-Jimena Escoto 19 May 2025 min Read
+Jimena Escoto 17 December 2025 min Read

 Masterpiece discoveries are rare, so when one happens, it reaches the headlines.
 This is the case for a portrait of Prince William Nii Nortey Dowuona made by Gustav Klimt in 1897.
-Recently, after careful examination, experts determined its authenticity.
+Earlier this year, after careful examination, experts determined its authenticity.
 The painting was exhibited at the TEFAF Maastricht, an art fair in the Netherlands, where it reached an outstanding value of 16 million dollars.
 Let us explore the history and details of this painting and its rediscovery.

 The Portrait in Question